PadWorld-Entertainment/worldofpadman/README.md

 World of PADMAN is an incredibly carefully designed and colorful freeware fun shooter for young and young-at-heart people, created by cartoonist and illustrator ENTE and the WoP team, aka.
 [PadWorld Entertainment](https://worldofpadman.net/about/team/).
 For more information about the game please visit the official [World of PADMAN website](https://worldofpadman.net).

-# License
+## License

 The source code of World of PADMAN is released under the [GNU General Public License (Version 2, June 1991)](GPL-2.0.md) and associated rules apply.
 Please note that the game assets like maps, textures, models, sounds etc. used in World of PADMAN are the property of their respective authors and are protected by copyright.
-PadWorld Entertainment allows the use and editing of its own content for custom maps and mods if they are created and released only for World of PADMAN.
+PadWorld Entertainment allows the use and editing of its own content for custom maps and mods if created and released only for World of PADMAN.
 Credits should be given in any case.

 Any commercial use of World of PADMAN and its individual works of art is prohibited unless you have explicit permission of PadWorld Entertainment.
-Further information and regulation is provided in [copyright.txt](XTRAS/copyright_en.txt).
+Further information and regulation is provided in [COPYING.md](COPYING.md).

 Some parts of World of PADMAN were created with contents acquired by PadWorld Entertainment from various sources, with licenses that allow its use and modification.
 Nevertheless, if any infringement of third party rights is detected, please contact us immediately (<team@worldofpadman.net>).
-For more information about third-party content used in World of PADMAN and related licenses, please refer to [LICENSES.md](LICENSES.md)
+For more information about third-party content used in World of PADMAN and related licenses, please refer to [LICENSES.md](LICENSES.md).

+## Security

+**Please do not report security vulnerabilities through public GitHub issues.** If you believe you have found a security vulnerability in any of our repositories please follow instructions provided in [SECURITY.md](SECURITY.md).

-# Credits
+## Credits

 World of PADMAN is powered by a modified id Tech 3 graphics engine based on [ioquake3](https://ioquake3.org/) and has all the associated features.
 We would like to thank everyone who contributed to the [ioq3 project](https://github.com/ioquake/ioq3).
 Since 2001, various programmers have contributed to the source code of World of PADMAN.